 Students with higher spatial ability tended to provide more of an explanation, though not necessarily in an articulate matter.
 In contrast, lower spatial ability students tended to use any keywords that seemed relevant, but provided little or no explanation.
 The third paper examined the relationship between mental reasoning and understanding chemistry for middle school science teachers.
 Similar to their students, a significant, positive correlation between scores on the PSVT and the ParNoMA was observed.
 Teachers who used consistent reasoning in providing definitions and examples for matter and chemistry tended to have higher spatial abilities than those teachers who used inconsistent reasoning on the same questions.
 This is the first study to explore the relationship between spatial reasoning and understanding of chemistry concepts at the middle school level.
 Though we are unable to infer cause and effect relationship from correlational data, these results illustrate a need to further investigate this relationship as well as identify the relationship between different spatial abilities (not just mental rotation) and other chemistry concepts.

 Digital Object Identifier (DOI)

 Cole, Merryn L., "SPATIAL REASONING AND UNDERSTANDING THE PARTICULATE NATURE OF MATTER: A MIDDLE SCHOOL PERSPECTIVE" (2017).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 26.